-• Joe Kutzin Health Financing Coordinator WHO
+Joe Kutzin, Health Financing Coordinator, WHO

 Transition from external finance has brought a flurry of interest in financial sustainability.
-WHO is well placed to play a neutral technical advisory role as WHO will not transition its support and is not a donor agency.
-The importance of good targeting of external finance is receiving increased focus, and various programs are preparing investment scenarios and are interested in new innovative finance or earmarked taxes.
-Experience however shows that the net increase in resources to health can be short lived.
-For example in Ghana an earmarked VAT initially increased resources for health but this effect diminished over time.
-Similarly in the former Soviet countries introduced earmarked payroll tax but eventually a net reduction in resource allocation to health was observed.
+WHO is well placed to play a neutral technical advisory role as it will not transition its support and is not a donor agency.
+The importance of good targeting of external finance is receiving increased focus, and various programmes are preparing investment scenarios and are interested in new innovative finance or earmarked taxes.
+Experience, however, shows that the net increase in resources to health can be short lived.
+For example, in Ghana an earmarked VAT initially increased resources for health but this effect diminished over time.
+Similarly, former Soviet countries introduced earmarked payroll tax but eventually a net reduction in resource allocation to health was observed.

-In thinking about the concept of financial sustainability it is important to recognize that this is not a goal per se but rather a constraint; i.e. we are trying to maximize health system goals and move towards UHC within the constraints provided by the budget.
-Both service coverage and financial protection vary greatly between countries with similar public health expenditure levels which underscores the importance of efficient spending.
-Determinants of public health spending are in part a political choice e.g. It is a Government decision how much it chooses to spend on health influenced both by public policy priorities and fiscal capacity.
+In thinking about the concept of financial sustainability, it is important to recognize that this is not a goal per se but rather a constraint, i.e. we are trying to maximize health system goals and move towards UHC within the constraints provided by the budget.
+Both service coverage and financial protection vary greatly between countries with similar public health expenditure levels, which underscores the importance of efficient spending.
+Determinants of public health spending are in part a political choice: it is a government decision how much it chooses to spend on health, influenced by both public policy priorities and fiscal capacity.

-When applying the concept of sustainability there should be clarity on what we are aiming to sustain.
-Rather than aiming to sustain a program for MCH/TB, or HIV - this should be about sustaining increased coverage of priority interventions, because programs can be well run per se but may have duplication and inefficiencies from the sector perspective and hence the aim should not be to sustain three different information systems, five procurement systems, distorted human resource incentives but - sustained coverage of priority interventions.
-It is important to develop a consensus among countries and partners on this point - the unit of analysis should be the system and not a specific program or disease.
+When applying the concept of sustainability, there should be clarity on what we are aiming to sustain.
+Rather than trying to sustain a programme for MCH/TB or HIV, the aim should be to sustain increased coverage of priority interventions: programmes can be well run per se but they may have duplications and inefficiencies from the sector perspective.
+Hence, the aim should not be to sustain three different information systems, five procurement systems and distorted human resource incentives but a sustained coverage of priority interventions.
+It is important to develop a consensus among countries and partners on this point - the unit of analysis should be the system and not a specific programme or disease.